 The National Blue Ribbon Commission advances best management practices to support the use of onsite non-potable water systems within individual buildings or at the local scale.
 We are committed to protecting public health and the environment, and sustainably managing water—now and for future generations.

 Despite the broad range of benefits, adoption of onsite non-potable systems has been constrained by policy and regulatory barriers.
 To address this, the commission will develop state and federal guidance and policy frameworks based on best practices underway in local communities and world-class research in order to support local implementation of onsite non-potable water systems.
 The commission will also identify new opportunities for water utilities to facilitate implementation of onsite non-potable systems.

 Over two years, the commission will undertake the following activities to achieve its project goals:

 - Identify new business models for water utilities.
 The adoption of onsite non-potable water systems presents new business opportunities for water utilities and the private sector.
-We will explore and summarize emerging business models for water utilities in the design, development, integration, and operation of decentralized non-potable water systems.
+We will explore and summarize emerging business models for water utilities in the design, development, integration, and operation of onsite non-potable water systems.